subquery/documentation/docs/quickstart/quickstart_chains/cosmos-akash.md

 ## What’s Next?

 Congratulations!
-You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data from bLuna.
+You have now a locally running SubQuery project that accepts GraphQL API requests for indexing Akash delegator rewards.

 ::: tip Tip